rajatgermany/brand_evaluator/README.md

 # Brand Evalautor
 ## About
 Its a novel web application to built to evaluate the presence of a brand on twitter by checking the sentiments of the people's tweets and topic on which they are talking about.
-This can help the brands to evaluate the performance in real time for example for their new product or campaign lauch.
+This can help the brands to evaluate the performance in real time for instance for their new product or campaign lauch this can help to generate marketing reports.

 ## How to use it
 The user need to type the name of the product or campaign in searchbar.